suchanoobie/suchanoobie/README.md

-- 👋 Hi, I’m @tonyhiscutt
+- 👋 Hi, I’m @suchanoobie
 - 👀 I’m interested in the outdoors, manga and anime
 - 🌱 I’m currently just starting to learn coding